hkm/nmap-nse-scripts/README.md

 ================

+<h3>philips-hue-info.nse</h3>

+The Philips Hue is a wireless lighting system.
+This script obtains information from the web API of the Philips Hue Bridge.

 <h3>wemo-switch.nse</h3>

 The Belkin Wemo Switch is a network enabled power outlet.
 This scripts changes the switch state (ON/OFF) acording to the argument BinaryState.